skrey/yellow-extensions/source/command/README.md

 ## How to build a static cache

 You can build a static cache at the command line.
-Usually a page is first generated and then delivered to the web browser.
-With a static cache pages are generated in advance and delivered directly to the web browser.
+The cache supports a normal website by building some files in advance and storing them in the file system.
 Open a terminal window.
 Go to your installation folder, where the file `yellow.php` is.
-Type `php yellow.php build cache`, you can optionally add a location.
-This will build a static cache in the `cache` folder.
+Type `php yellow.php build system/cache`, you can optionally add a location.
+This will build a cache for a normal website.
 Build a new cache when needed.
-To clean the cache type: `php yellow.php clean cache`.
+To clean the cache type: `php yellow.php clean system/cache`.

 If you don't want that a page is built, set `Build: exclude` in the [page settings](https://github.com/datenstrom/yellow-extensions/tree/master/source/core#settings-page) at the top of a page.